simsam8/idd-solafune/report/report.md

 which are made up of a 2x bilinear upsampler followed by two convolutional blocks.
-The decoder also uses skip connections from the CNN encoder, and passes them into the first convolutional block in the corresponding upsampling stage.
+The decoder also uses skip connections from the CNN encoder, passing them into the first convolutional block at each upsampling stage.

 #### Implementation